-Community Updates Circular Champions
+Community Updates Circular Champions New circular updates

-Our Community: Jennie O’Hara - Ballinamore Area Community Council
+Our community: Jennie O’Hara - Ballinamore Area Community Council

 Across two community buildings, The Sports Complex and The Den, Jennie and her team have brought circular initiatives to the community in a warm and welcoming atmosphere.